pershint/SNOtools/Contamination_Study/README.md

-Then, a sacrifice analysis, bifurcation analysis, and contamination analysis can be run using RunStudy.py.
+Then, a sacrifice analysis, bifurcation analysis, and contamination analysis can be run using main.py.

 Some configuration paramters can be adjusted via command line (energy is only supported for now).
 To see available parameters and usage, run

-python RunStudy.py --help
+python main.py --help

 By default, analyses run will be output to /output/results_j0 .
 The job number can be changed from the command line, or the output can be sent to a different file all together.

-Note that the python file has configurables inside it for looking at DC only, B14 only, specific run numbers, etc.

-GUIDE TO A QUICK START OF ESTIMATING SACRIFICE/CONTAMINATION
+GUIDE TO A QUICK START OF ESTIMATING DC SACRIFICE

 Preparation steps